DomMinnich/CameraDotMatrix/README.md

 # Dominic Minnich | 2024

-# Just messing around with the camera an dot matrix displays in python.
+# Just messing around with the camera and dot matrix displays in Python.

 # Camera program that uses the webcam to create a retro camera effect.